 AVM - Alternating Variable Method.
 This method is a form of hill climbing and was developed by Korel .
 It is a simple search technique, which was shown to be very e ffective by Harman and McMinn when compared with more sophisticated optimisation techniques

 such as genetic algorithms.
 The AVM first constructs a vector of input variables; those variables for which Pex could not find a value to satisfy the current path condition.
-The AVM then explores the "neighbourhood" of each input variable in this vector in
+The AVM then explores the "neighbourhood" of each input variable in this

-data has been found.
+or test data has been found.

 ES - Evolution Strategies.
 This is an optimisation technique belonging to the family of evolutionary algorithms.
 It can be used as a hill climber (1+1)-ES, or a population based algorithm.
 In the former, an offspring is constructed from a randomly generated